Stakeholder Committees and Workgroups

 - Identify opportunities for collaboration amongst entities implementing and operating HIT and HIE.

 - Provide strategic input to HITOC and OHA regarding ongoing HIT and HIE strategy, policy, and implementation efforts

-The Council is comprised of representatives from a variety of organizations across Oregon that are actively engaged in implementing or operating HIT and HIE programs.
+The Panel is comprised of representatives from a variety of organizations across Oregon that are actively engaged in implementing or operating HIT and HIE programs.

 Visit the HCOP web page for a list of members, meeting schedules and materials.